Simple 1D FEM in C

 Band Cholesky and triangular solves

 When computing a Cholesky factorization of a band matrix, the Schur complement update step only affects elements that were already structural nonzeros.
 Hence, Cholesky factorization of a band matrix can be done purely within the band data structure.
 The algorithm is essentially identical to the ordinary Cholesky factorization, except with indexing appropriate to the packed data structure.
-As with the dense Cholesky implementation in vecmat_t
+As with the dense Cholesky implementation in densemat_t

 , we only ever reference the upper triangle of the matrix, and we overwrite the input arrays (representing the upper triangle of a symmetric input) by the output (representing an upper triangular Cholesky factor).
 Also as with dense Cholesky, we will error out if we encounter a negative diagonal in a Schur complement (violating the assumption of positive definiteness).

-void bandmat_factor(double* PA)
+void bandmat_factor(bandmat_t PA)

 {